1980s in music: Rock

 The Rock en Español movement began around the 1980s.
 Until the mid-80s the rock scene of most Spanish American countries was not connected, and it was rare for a rock band to gain acclaim and popularity outside its home country.

 Argentina, which had the largest national rock scene and music industry, became the birthplace of several influential rock acts.
 Soda Stereo from Buenos Aires is often acclaimed as the most influential rock band of the 80s alongside the solo careers of Charly García, Luis Alberto Spinetta and the new star Fito Páez from Rosario.
 Soda Stereo was among the first bands to successfully tour across most of Latin America.
 Argentina developed also during the 80s a ska rock and punk rock scene.
 The punk movement, which was pioneered by Los Violadores, led to the rise of the Buenos Aires Hardcore around 1990.

-In Chile, that was ruled by a military dictatorship all over the 80s, Nueva canción protest songs from the 60s and 70s maintained their popularity despite severe censorship.
+In Chile, which was ruled by a military dictatorship all over the 80s, Nueva canción protest songs from the 60s and 70s maintained their popularity despite severe censorship.
 The progressive/folk-rock band Los Jaivas made a Latin American trademark album with Alturas de Macchu Picchu [sic] based on Pablo Neruda's homonymous poem.
 The rock band Los Prisioneros were successful in combining the protest song atmosphere of the 80s with newer trends in rock including punk, ska, new wave and techno.
 In the late 1980s, new bands such as Los Tres and La Ley would start to set the trends for the next decade.

 In Brazil, even though the 1960s witnessed the phenomenon of Jovem Guarda and the 1970s saw the appearance of many prolific artists, like Raul Seixas, and bands like Os Mutantes, Brazilian rock's explosion began in 1981 with the first expressions of the Brazilian new wave, later renamed the New Jovem Guarda by the media.